Fighting for Investors

 - Ponzi Scheme Investment Scams.
 Ponzi schemes generally involve promises of high returns by salespersons over short periods of time, but in reality result in stealing from Peter to pay Paul.
 Because returns to investors in ponzi schemes are often paid out of new investment monies from new investors, the scheme will ultimately fall apart when the new investors dry up, leaving all investors often holding a worthless investment.
 Financial Advisors and their brokerage firms who sell ponzi scheme fraudulent investments may be found liable for selling unsuitable investments, securities fraud, sale of unregistered securities, failure to supervise, and other legal violations.

-This list is by no means comprehensive and all of the legal requirements of the above claims stated are not completely set out.
-This web site is not intended to give legal advice or create an attorney-client relationship.
-Please contact our securities lawyers for a free consultation if you are an Arizona resident and believe your financial advisor broker may be liable under one of the above claims, or for other wrongful conduct.
+Please contact our Arizona securities fraud lawyers for a free consultation if you are an Arizona resident and believe your financial advisor broker may be liable under one of the above claims, or for other wrongful conduct.